Samsung/tizen-docs/docs/platform/reference/gbs/gbs-maintenance-models.md

 ## Convert an existing repository to a non-native package

-To convert an existing repository to a non-native package follow these steps:
+To convert an existing repository to a non-native package, follow these steps:

 1. An upstream branch is required:
    - If you are already tracking the upstream, just configure the upstream branch name and tag format in the package-specific `.gbp.conf` file.